 They wanted $100,000 ($2.8 million today) and a large tract of land for their new campus.

-Fort Worth swallowed hard, splashed on some Brut, and agreed to raise the money and find the land.
+Fort Worth splashed on some Brut, popped a Tic Tac, swallowed hard, and agreed to raise the money and find the land.

 But the seminary had other suitors: Carroll said Dallas also had agreed to raise $100,000.
-Even poor jilted Waco agreed to raise the money to keep its coy seminary at home, sweet home.
+Even poor jilted Waco agreed to raise the money to keep its coy seminary from falling into the arms of another city.

 Carroll said he favored Fort Worth because of its location relative to the territory the seminary would serve.
 Carroll also said that he had gotten the inspiration for the seminary while preaching in Fort Worth.

 The seminary even assigned one of its professors, Dr. Lee R. Scarborough, to come to Fort Worth and work with local residents in their effort to win the fair hand of the seminary.

 Meanwhile, as Fort Worth set about raising $100,000, J. Frank Norris became pastor of First Baptist Church on October 10 and in his first sermon preached about the benefits that the seminary would confer on the church and the city.

 On October 11 the Star-Telegram announced that seven Baptist congregations had pledged $76,000.

 Twelve days later the Star-Telegram announced that the $100,000 had been raised, that construction on the first of five campus buildings would begin by January 1, 1910, and that the seminary would open in October of 1910—just thirteen months after Fort Worth began raising the bonus money.